MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ## Assign admin roles to a user in your business

 ::: moniker range="o365-worldwide"
-1. In the admin center, go to the [Active users](https://portal.office.com/adminportal/home) page
+1. In the admin center, go to the [Active users](https://portal.office.com/adminportal/home) page.

 ::: moniker-end